junxit/us-congress-code/title-42/chapter-6a/sec-254s.md

     - **(A)** genealogical records,
     - **(B)** Kupuna (elders) or Kama’aina (long-term community residents) verification, or
     - **(C)** birth records of the State of Hawaii.
-- **(d)** *Authorization of appropriations* There are authorized to be appropriated $1,800,000 for each of the fiscal years 1990, 1991, and 1992 for the purpose of funding the scholarship assistance provided under subsection (a) of this section.
+- **(d)** *Authorization of appropriations* There are authorized to be appropriated $1,800,000 for each of the fiscal years 1990, 1991, and 1992 for the purpose of funding the scholarship assistance provided under subsection (a).

 ## Source credit